 - If you are concerned that a crime has been committed you should also contact the police.

 - If your concern is not urgent and does not involve criminal behaviour, then discuss the matter with the relevant care provider.
 By law all care providers must have procedures for dealing with complaints and should encourage people to provide feedback to them in order to improve their service.
 Speak directly to the registered manager.
-You may also wish to raise the issue with the Care Quality Commission (CQC) and should refer to their leaflet on complaining.
+You may also wish to raise the issue with the Care Quality Commission (CQC).

 Use of covert surveillance equipment to uncover abuse